 2020 — Present

-I’m currently the VP of Product at Webflow.
-Our mission is to enable everyone to create for the web, and we are building the world's most powerful visual development platform.
+I’m currently the SVP of Product at Webflow (what this site is built with!), where I lead our product management, product design, research, product analytics, product operations, marketplace operations, developer relations, and product partnership teams.
+Our mission is bring development superpowers to everyone, and we are building the world's most powerful visual development platform.

 2019 — 2020

 I led the product management team for the Developer Platform organization, with team members in New York, San Francisco, and Tel Aviv.
 My teams built the service infrastructure and data platforms powering all of WeWork’s technology products, e.g. the member mobile app, community management tools, and sales systems.
 I hired and managed a strong bench of experienced product directors and senior product managers with deep domain expertise in infrastructure, developer tooling, and machine learning.
 My teams moved the entire company to secure, shared infrastructure built on Kubernetes and ran the Globalization team that translated and localized all content generated by product and marketing teams.
 Finally, I led the development of technology new hire onboarding, including the creation of a company-wide engineering bootcamp.

 I built multiple teams from scratch during my 4 years at Airbnb.
 My teams launched Airbnb Plus, the new host app, hosting standards, and more.